microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Getting Started/01 - Getting Started.md

 ## ✅ Learning Objectives

-In this workshop you'll learn:
+In this lab you'll learn:

 - How to create a Fabric SQL database, load sample datasets, query data, and replicate it with OneLake
 - How to use Microsoft Copilot for query correction, natural language to SQL (NL2SQL), and interactive chat-based data exploration
 - How to expose your SQL data through a GraphQL endpoint and integrate it with modern applications
 - How to implement RAG (Retrieval-Augmented Generation) patterns to enhance AI responses with live SQL data

-## 🛠 Technologies used in this Workshop
+## 🛠 Technologies used in this lab

 | Technology | Description |
 |------------|-------------|